luiswirth/bsc-thesis/src/matter.typ

 ```

 One of the main algorithms is to construct a simplicial complex from a top-level
 cell-skeleton.
-For this we generate the substrings of all lengths of the cells.
+For this we generate the subsequences of all lengths of the cells.
 While constructing we also precompute and store certain topological properties,
 such as in which cells the subsimplex is contained.
 Afterwards we do some topology checks, such as verifying that the topology of